-Student’s SSN:

-Student’s DOB:

-Student’s Mailing Address [if the student does not have a stable address, you may list the name, phone number and mailing address of a friend or relative, or the school]:

 As per the College Cost Reduction and Access Act (Public Law 110-84), I am authorized to document this student’s living situation and determine his/her independent student status as an unaccompanied homeless youth or unaccompanied, self-supporting youth at risk of homelessness.
 The financial aid office is not required to confirm this determination in the absence of conflicting information.
 It is not conflicting information if the financial aid administrator disagrees with my determination.
 Feel free to address any questions to me at the number or email address listed below.